pamruta/TensorFlowJS/README.md

 			3. Run predictions using the knn-classifier

-## Green-Screen.html :
+## Chroma-Key.html :

 ![Chroma-Key Demo](demos/chroma-key.gif)

 			Extracts person from an input video stream using Body-Pix model in TensorFlow.JS and replaces the video backdrop

-			Sample background images are provided in this directory 'backdrop-k.jpg'.
+			Sample background images are provided in 'backdrops' directory

 			Link to TensorFlow.JS Body-Pix model: